 If only we’d had the internet back then!

-Why all this work for something you can buy in a plastic cup, shake together or use a mix for?
+Why make home-made when you can buy in a plastic cup, shake together or use a mix?
 Taste – beautifully rich chocolate taste.
-And believe me, it’s not really all that much work, and best of all can be whisked up any old night you happen to feel like it from pantry ingredients – especially dangerous if you like it still warm.
+It’s not really all that much work, and best of all can be whisked up any old night you happen to feel like it from pantry ingredients – especially dangerous if you like it still warm.
+These are small servings so you might want to double.

 Using plain old cocoa gives a gorgeous milk chocolate flavor, a blend like Hershey’s special blend, half plain cocoa, half Dutch process really brings home the chocolate flavor.
 A full Dutch process cocoa, to my mind, is a bit overwhelming.
 Try home-made, even once, and you’ll never go back.
 This is marvelous topped with whipping cream.